readysettech/readyset/README.md

 You can also install via a [Docker image](https://docs.readyset.io/get-started/install-rs/docker) or with a [Linux binary](https://docs.readyset.io/get-started/install-rs/binaries).
 See our [getting started guide](https://docs.readyset.io/get-started) for more details!

 ReadySet Cloud is a managed service that scales your database with ease.
-If you're interested in trying out ReadySet Cloud, [sign up for early access](https://readyset.io/early-access)!
+If you're interested in trying out ReadySet Cloud,[sign up for early access](https://readyset.io/early-access)!

 ## Useful Links